 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 24 megapixel.
+The two cameras under review do not only share the same sensor size, but also offer an identical resolution of 24 megapixels.
 This similarity in sensor specs implies that both the M3 and the M5 have the same pixel density, as well as the same pixel size.
 It should, however, be noted that the M5 is a somewhat more recent model (by 1 year and 7 months) than the M3, and its sensor might have benefitted from technological advances during this time.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under consideration, the M5 has a markedly higher DXO score than the M3 (overall score 5 points higher), which will translate into better image quality.
 The advantage is based on 0.6 bits higher color depth, 0.6 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

-|Canon M50« »||APS-C||24.0||6000||4000||4K/24p||-||-||-||-|
+|Canon M50« »||APS-C||24.0||6000||4000||4K/24p||-||-||-||-||Canon M50|

 |Canon 77D« »||APS-C||24.0||6000||4000||1080/60p||23.6||13.3||971||78||Canon 77D|

-|Canon M6« »||APS-C||24.0||6000||4000||1080/60p||-||-||-||-|
+|Canon M6« »||APS-C||24.0||6000||4000||1080/60p||-||-||-||-||Canon M6|

-|Canon M10« »||APS-C||17.9||5184||3456||1080/30p||22.2||11.4||753||65|
+|Canon M10« »||APS-C||17.9||5184||3456||1080/30p||22.2||11.4||753||65||Canon M10|

 |Canon T6i« »||APS-C||24.0||6000||4000||1080/60p||22.7||12.0||919||71||Canon T6i|

 |Canon T6s« »||APS-C||24.0||6000||4000||1080/30p||22.6||12.0||915||70||Canon T6s|

-|Canon G7 X« »||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|
+|Canon G7 X« »||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71||Canon G7 X|

-|Canon M« »||APS-C||17.9||5184||3456||1080/30p||22.1||11.2||827||65|
+|Canon M« »||APS-C||17.9||5184||3456||1080/30p||22.1||11.2||827||65||Canon M|